ushiradineth/portfolio/src/content/blog/gitops-with-argocd.md

 In addition, the following options are used to ensure precision and control through Sync Policies in ArgoCD:

-- Automated Sync:
+- **Automated Sync:**

-  - prune: Removes resources from the cluster that are no longer defined in the Git repository.
+  - `prune`: Removes resources from the cluster that are no longer defined in the Git repository.
-  - selfHeal: Attempts to bring the cluster state in line with the desired state.
+  - `selfHeal`: Attempts to bring the cluster state in line with the desired state.
-  - allowEmpty: Prevents synchronization if the application source is empty.
+  - `allowEmpty`: Prevents synchronization if the application source is empty.

-- Sync Options:
+- **Sync Options:**

-  - Validate=true: Validates the manifests before applying them to the cluster.
+  - `Validate = true`: Validates the manifests before applying them to the cluster.
-  - PrunePropagationPolicy=foreground: Ensures that pruning occurs in the foreground.
+  - `PrunePropagationPolicy = foreground`: Ensures that pruning occurs in the foreground.
-  - CreateNamespace=true: Creates the specified namespace if it doesn’t exist.
+  - `CreateNamespace = true`: Creates the specified namespace if it doesn’t exist.
-  - PruneLast=true: Prunes resources in the last step of synchronization.
+  - `PruneLast = true`: Prunes resources in the last step of synchronization.

 ## GitOps Workflow with ArgoCD